cmwedin/CustomGraphs/Documentation~/CodeReviews/Sprint1Review.md

 The method should be refactored so that it returns null when asking for the node opposite the sink node of a directed edge.
 Perhaps it should also be renamed GetConnectedNode to make it even more clear it will only return the opposite node if it is accessible.
 ### UndirectedEdge : AbstractEdge

+Again UndirectedEdge predominantly just inherit the fields and methods of AbstractEdges, with the only new code being the implementations of its abstract methods.

+The implementation of Copy() is the same as in DirectedEdge - aside from invoking the copy constructor of UndirectedEdge instead. the implementation of GetOppositeNode(GraphNode node) is much simpler here than  DirectedEdge.
+Here it does exactly what the name would imply and returns the sourceNode is the sinkNode is passed in and the sourceNode for the sinkNode.

+For both of these classes however we do need to add null parent error control.

 ## High Level Components

 The high level components of this library are the graphs themselves.
 A graph is defined by a list of edges and a list of nodes (Stored internally as dictionaries with integer keys for node and string keys for edges (the two nodes they connect separated by a comma).